 Many of you don’t know how your personal care products get from the ideas stage, to sitting on your bathroom shelf.

-There is a lot to think about when it comes to creating skin care products.
+There is a lot to think about, when it comes to creating personal care products.

 Basically the more specific the skin conditions or type being treated, the more complicated the development becomes.

 So join me, as I take you behind the scenes, and take a peak, at what is involved, when it comes to the product development process.

 This is the most important part of the process, recognising the need for the product in the first place.